networknt/light-doc/content/tutorial/common/discovery/static.md

 ### API B

-Change the handler to call `API D` and load configuration for `API D` url.
+Change the handler to call `API D` and load configuration for `API D` URL.

 `DataGetHandler.java`